grezniczek/redcap_survey_auth/README.md

   - **Custom:** When selected, custom credentials can be entered into a text box.
 Type one username-password pair per line, separated by a colon (e.g. `UserXY:secret123`).
 Usernames are not case-sensitive (passwords are).

-- **Use Whitelist:** When checked, a list of usernames (one username per line) can be entered.
+- **Use Allowlist:** When checked, a list of usernames (one username per line) can be entered.
 Only users in this list will be able to authenticate successfully.

 ### @SURVEY-AUTH Action Tag